Oh no! You turned on your faucet, and only a small amount of water comes out. Do you have frozen pipes?

-Open the faucet to allow water to escape, and once the water is flowing again, water running through the pipe can help melt remaining ice.
+Open the faucet to allow water to escape.
+Once the water is flowing again, water running through the pipe will help melt remaining ice.
 To thaw the pipe, you’ll need to safely apply heat to the section of pipe using an electric heating pad designed to wrap around the pipe, an electric hair dryer, or a space heater to raise the temperature.
 You can also wrap towels soaked in hot water around the pipe to encourage thawing.

 If you are unable to locate or access the frozen pipe, or despite your best efforts are unable to thaw the pipe, call a licensed plumber for help.
-You may want to shut off your water supply until the pipe can be thawed to prevent additional damage.
+You may want to shut off your water supply to prevent additional damage until the pipe is thawed.

 If you are thawing frozen pipes yourself, never use a blowtorch or a kerosene or propane heater.
 Open flames should be avoided.
-If you are using a space heater, you need to be sure to keep it away from flammable materials, and monitor it closely to prevent a fire.
+If you’re using a space heater, keep it away from flammable materials and monitor it closely to prevent a fire.

 Latest posts by Jake Lambert (see all)